markostanojlovic/ses5_oa_qa/README.md

 ### HTML report

+This takes all defined test in all files with prefix "test_":

+`pytest -v --html=pytest_report.html --self-contained-html`

+or for running all tests defined as unittest suite:

 `pytest suite_all_tests.py -v --html=suite_all_tests_report.html --self-contained-html`

 Copy the html report to location of the html server, for example: `/usr/share/nginx/html/`